 - Start working your way around the swaddle.

 - It took me about 9 presses to get the whole design transferred using my 12x10 EasyPress.

 Since I know that infusible ink is not cheap, I set the design so that you can assemble all the pieces and make them in just 4 sheets (or less depending on how you arrange the pieces in the mats).

 I think that if you were to use more sheets and overlap the colors by sections, this project would be SO much more expensive than just buying a milestone blanket.

 Also, Infusible ink has to be applied in one pass, unlike iron-on vinyl, you can't go over it again or your edges will look blotchy, so you need to layer the design so that you can work in small areas at a time.

 This lovely blanket was modeled by one of the dolls I bought for my shop.
 BUT it's going to go to one of my Instagram followers.

-I will be sharing more designs I am planning and if I need to make it personalized and you are the first to DM me the information I request, you can also win one of my tutorial's project for free!
+I will be sharing more designs I am planning and if I need to make it personalized, and you are the first to DM me the information I request, you can also win one of my tutorial's projects for free!

 So make sure you watch my IG stories!